KartavyaSharma/personal-website-v0/src/content/posts/setting-up-your-competitive-programming-environment-using-cygwin-and-cpp-templates.md

 ### The complete template

 Here's the template I use on a daily basis.
 It has additional components compared to what I have mentioned up to this point; however, you can modify it as you wish.
+Going ahead, this file will be referenced as `bash**__master.cpp`, instead of creating a new file for each problem we will write our code in this file and run a script when are finished with a problem.
+Details on how to do this are mentioned later on in this post.

 ```c++
 #include <bits/stdc++.h>